Dagger linear logic for categorical quantum mechanics

 \section{Abstract}

-Categorical quantum mechanics is largely based on dagger compact closed categories.
-A well-known limitation of this approach is that, while it supports finite dimensional processes, it does not generalize well to infinite dimensional processes.
-A natural categorical generalization of compact closed categories, in which to seek a description of categorical quantum mechanics without this limitation, is in $*$-autonomous categories or, more generally, linearly distributive categories.
+Categorical quantum mechanics exploits the dagger compact closed structure of finite dimensional Hilbert spaces, and uses the graphical calculus of string diagrams to facilitate reasoning about finite dimensional processes.
+A significant portion of quantum physics, however, involves reasoning about infinite dimensional processes, and it is well-known that the category of all Hilbert spaces is not compact closed.
+Thus, a limitation of using dagger compact closed categories is that one cannot directly accommodate reasoning about infinite dimensional processes.

-These notes start the development of this direction of generalization.
-An important first step is to establish the behaviour of the dagger in this more general setting.
-Thus, the notes simultaneously develop the categorical semantics of dagger linear logic.
-The notes end at the definition of mixed unitary categories which is a key structure in the development of the quantum mechanics of these settings.
+A natural categorical generalization of compact closed categories, in which infinite dimensional spaces can be modelled, is $*$-autonomous categories and, more generally, linearly distributive categories.
+This article starts the development of this direction of generalizing categorical quantum mechanics.
+An important first step is to establish the behaviour of the dagger in these more general settings.
+Thus, these notes simultaneously develop the categorical semantics of multiplicative dagger linear logic.

+The notes end with the definition of a mixed unitary category.
+It is this structure which is subsequently used to extend the key features of categorical quantum mechanics.